osmandapp/web/main/docs/user/widgets/configure-screen.md

 ![Configure screen menu](@site/static/img/widgets/configure_screen_remove_andr.png)

 To remove or delete a widget from the application screen, you need to select the required panel and then press the **Edit** button.
-- To move a widget to the required location or page, long-tap the icon on the right and select a position in the widget list.
+- To move a widget to the required location or page, long tap the icon on the right and select a position in the widget list.
 - To no longer see the widget, tap the minus icon to the left of its name.